Family Housing Transfers

 Applications to move to a larger apartment due to upcoming birth of child require a letter from your doctor confirming the pregnancy and expected due date.
 You can apply after the 12th week of pregnancy, but an offer to move to a larger apartment will likely not occur until eight weeks before the baby's expected birth date.

-- On your application, you may specify dates you can or cannot transfer.
-Those dates will be taken into consideration when an offer is made
+On your application, you may specify dates you are available to transfer.
+Those dates will be taken into consideration when an offer is made.

 There is usually a $200 transfer fee to help offset the cost of turning over the apartment.
 Please refer to the chart below for transfers that may be exempt.